Kairo1039/cs2-kz-hns-lj-AHK-trash-talk-Self-leaked/README.md

 Sens in game 1.95 whatever resolution you want, I used full hd

 Menu open f2 for Lj ahk.
 Del key for exit AHK.
-The script has a function to save settings your settings will be saved in settings.ini the configuration file is created automatically in the location of the script, RMB has the same function as space, but without strafe it allows you to make long jumps without strafe, always pressing perfect +W
+The script has a function to save settings your settings will be saved in settings.ini the configuration file is created automatically in the location of the script

+RMB has the same function as space, but without strafe it allows you to make long jumps without strafe, always pressing perfect +W

 Menu open f4 for trash talk, chat messege f1 key, active window cs2 there is a language selection function for trash talk eng or rus 130+ eng phrases 70+ rus phrases, default chat opening in game on y